sdpoueme/sdpoueme.github.io/contact.md

 ## Let's Connect

-I'm always interested in connecting with fellow technologists, entrepreneurs, researchers, and anyone passionate about innovation and the future of technology.
+I'm always interested in connecting with fellow technologists, entrepreneurs, researchers, and anyone passionate about innovation and the future of human societies.

 ## Ways to Reach Me